Access to remote EMV cardreader and work with it in

 FlexiHub will become an ideal solution in such case, making any locally attached USB device available for the remote connection and vice versa.
 To make EMV smart card reader available over the network (LAN/WAN/IP) just follow these five easy steps:

-- Register FlexiHub account and select the subscription type, which suits your use case the most.
+- Register FlexiHub account and select the plan with the required amount of connections.

 - Install FlexiHub on the local and remote (or virtual) machines.